 Studying Geography will allow you to take an informed and analytical view of our changing world, and of your place in it.
 The relationship between people and their environment is a key geographical theme, as is the way in which this relationship can be made more sustainable for the future.

 This puts Geography at the core of many important current debates.
 For example, geographers are able to examine the issue of climate change holistically by looking at both the physical factors that affect the problem and also the human responses to the challenges created.

 - UC is rated in the top 150 universities in the world for Geography (QS World University Rankings by Subject, 2019).

 - The undergraduate programme is structured around four curriculum pathways: physical geography, human geography, geographic information systems (GIS), and resource and environmental management.

 - Learning through community engagement occurs in a number of courses within Geography.
-It is a key feature of GEOG 110 Human Geography: People, Process, Place, and GEOG 309 Research Methods in Geography which involves students working with local communities to address important real-world issues.
+It is a key feature of GEOG 110 Human Geography: People, Process, Place; and of GEOG 309 Research for Resilient Environments and Communities, which involves students working with local communities to address important real-world issues.

 Resources and fieldwork

 Te Tari Mātai Matawhenua | Department of Geography is committed to close contact between students and our staff.
 100-level students have their own laboratory, and the Department's learning centre and computer labs are available to students for quiet study, group work, and research.

 Fieldwork in various places is an integral part of many courses.
 The Department operates climate stations in Kā Tiritiri-o-te-moana Southern Alps and elsewhere in Te Waipounamu South Island, and utilises the University's field stations at Cass and Kawatiri Westport.